Meysam-Arshadi/UNICEF-Activity-File-Albania-Analysys/README.md

 2. Choose two or three feedback items
 3. Research what each error means and how they can be fixed

-To help you with this task you can also download the data/link and run it through the IATI Cove at https://iati.cove.opendataservices.coop/ for more details about the errors.
+To help you with this task you can also download the data/link and run it through the [IATI Cove](https://iati.cove.opendataservices.coop/) for more details about the errors.
 Additionally, you can edit the files locally and validate your edited activities using the IATI Validator or IATI CoVE.
-You can also look at the IATI Standard Website for more information at https://iatistandard.org/en/iati-standard/203/activity-standard/.
+You can also look at the [IATI Standard Website](https://iatistandard.org/en/iati-standard/203/activity-standard/) for more information.

 Draft an email (max: 500 words) with your key feedback for the team and send it to m****@codeyourfuture.io.